Kelly Pavlik

 Kelly Robert Pavlik (born April 5, 1982) is an American former professional boxer who competed from 2000 to 2012.
 He won the unified WBC, WBO, Ring magazine and lineal middleweight titles by defeating Jermain Taylor in 2007, and made three successful defenses before losing them to Sergio Martínez in 2010.

 Background and early life

 Known as "The Ghost", Pavlik grew up on the south side of Youngstown, Ohio, in the traditional ethnic Slovak neighborhood of Lansingville.
 He graduated from Lowellville High School and Mahoning County Joint Vocational School in 2000.
 Pavlik has been trained by Jack Loew of Youngstown's South Side Boxing Gym for his entire career.
-His loyalty to his neighborhood and his unassuming, unglamorous lifestyle have earned him praise inside and outside the world of boxing.